High cholesterol is a pretty common issue in the U.S. In fact, according to the

 - chronic kidney disease

 High cholesterol can also create a bile imbalance, raising your risk of gallstones.
-See the other ways that high cholesterol can impact your body.

 Your doctor may also prescribe medications or other treatments to help lower your cholesterol levels.
 In some cases, they may refer you to a specialist for more care.
-See how long it may take for your cholesterol treatment to work.

 To help you achieve and maintain healthy cholesterol levels, your doctor may recommend changes to your diet.

 - limit your intake of foods that are high in cholesterol, saturated fats, and trans fats

 - choose lean sources of protein, such as chicken, fish, and legumes